rgiffin/CS205/README.md

 Once main.cpp is run, the program will be fully functional and you are able to operate the system.

+View userguide.txt in order to learn how to operate the system

 TO ADD TO THE SYSTEM